goetzrieger/ansible-labs-summit2020/content/ansible-getting-started/2-adhoc/_index.md

 There are multiple configuration flags provided.
 Most of them are not of interest here, but make sure to note the last line: there the location of the inventory is provided.
 That is the way Ansible knew in the previous commands what machines to connect to.

-Output the content of your dedicated inventory:
+Review the content of your dedicated inventory:

 ```bash
 [student<N>@ansible ~]$ cat /home/student<N>/lab_inventory/hosts